 Last update to this page: 16th May 2013.
 Just because this page isn't updated, doesn't mean the repository isn't.
 Try the Linux-Vserver website, IRC channel or mailing lists for more information.

-This page is a describes use of the Psand.net repository containing builds of Linux-Vserver kernels for Debian.
+This page describes the use of the Psand.net repository containing builds of Linux-Vserver kernels for Debian.

 The kernels are built for Debian 6.0 “Squeeze” (soon to be deprecated) and Debian 7.0 “Wheezy”.
 Kernels will soon begin for Jessie too.
 An automated script on i386 and amd64 based Vserver guests is used for the build.
 A cross compilation environment would be better, but I don't have the time to wrestle with that.
 For those interested in compiling their own modules, or who use DKMS, header and source files are also also available.